 We expect to continue to incur substantial operating losses in the future.
-It may take several years to achieve positive operational cash flow, or we may not ever achieve positive operational cash flow.
-We expect that we will use the net proceeds from our sale of equity securities, if any, cash received from the licensing of our technology, if any, and our revenues from operations to support increased sales and marketing activities, fund further research and development, clinical utility studies and future enhancements of our assays, acquire equipment, implement automation and scale our capabilities to prepare for significant assay volume, for general corporate purposes and to fund ongoing operations and the expansion of our business, including the increased costs associated with expanded commercial activities.
+We expect that we will use the net proceeds from our sale of equity securities, if any, cash received from the licensing of our technology, if any, and our revenues from operations to hire sales and marketing personnel, support increased sales and marketing activities, fund further research and development, clinical utility studies and future enhancements of our assays, acquire equipment, implement automation and scale our capabilities to prepare for significant assay volume, for general corporate purposes and to fund ongoing operations and the expansion of our business, including the increased costs associated with expanded commercial activities.
 We may also use the net proceeds from our sale of equity securities, if any, cash received from the licensing of our technology, if any, and our revenues from operations to acquire or invest in businesses, technologies, services or products, although we do not have any current plans to do so.
-On January 18, 2019, we completed an offering of 990,000 shares of our common stock at a purchase price of \$2.25 per share raising net proceeds of approximately \$2.0 million.
-On February 12, 2019, we completed an offering of 6,250,000 shares of our common stock and warrants at a combined offering price of \$1.20 per unit, raising approximately \$6.8 million, and on March 11, 2019, the underwriters exercised their overallotment option under the February 2019 transaction and purchased 538,867 shares from us for total proceeds of \$601,000.
-In addition, on March 19, 2019, we completed an offering of 5,950,000 shares of common stock and warrants at an offering price of \$1.37 per share raising approximately \$7.5 million in net proceeds.